i3v/GOST-Numeric-style-for-JurisM/README.md

   *  a docx/doc file(s) with manually-formatted-text-example(s) + (same) automatically-formatted-text.

-    This file should use "JurisM_exampleCitations_template.dotx" template, see "\RuClay2015\examples\General multilanguage bibliography.docx" for reference.
+    This file should use "JurisM_exampleCitations_template.dotx" template, see "\RuClay2015\examples\GeneralMultilanguageBibliography.docx" for reference.

   *  a rdf file (right click on bibliography item(s)-> export item -> Zotero RDF) contatinig all citations, used in docx.